Polad Hashimov: Early life and education

 Polad Israyil oglu Hashimov was born on 2 January 1975, in Vandam, Gutgashen District (modern-day Gabala District) of the Azerbaijani SSR, then part of the Soviet Union.
 His father, Israyil, was a metallurgist and worked at an aluminum plant in Sumgayit, first as an engineer, then as a shift supervisor and manager.
 He died in 2005 after a lengthy illness.
 His mother, Samaya, worked at the same plant.
 Hashimov's grandfather, Mikayil, a World War II veteran, named him "Polad"—steel in Azerbaijani.
-In July 1976, when Hashimov was six months old, his family moved to Sumgayit and settled in the city's 13th micro-district.
+In July 1976, when Hashimov was one and a half years old, his family moved to Sumgayit and settled in the city's 13th micro-district.

 Hashimov was admitted to secondary school No. 28 in Sumgayit in 1982, and then to Secondary School No. 33 after its construction in 1986.
 In 1988, another educational institution, Secondary School No. 34, named after Mikayil Mushfig, was built in the area and Hashimov continued his education there graduating in 1992.
 Hashimov excelled in mathematics during his secondary education.

 Despite intending to be a lawyer, Hashimov decided instead to pursue a military career in 1992 during the height of the First Nagorno-Karabakh War.
 With his father's consent, he submitted his documents and was accepted to the Baku Higher Combined Arms Command School in August of that year.
 He graduated in 1995 with a degree in motorised infantry.
 In 1994, he was sent by the Azerbaijani Ministry of Defence to a three-month training course at the Tuzla Infantry School in Istanbul, Turkey.
 In July 2014, he entered the Azerbaijan Higher Military Academy named after Heydar Aliyev, and in 2016, received a master's degree in military leadership.